Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Thing/converter.md

 `Conversions` is a set of conversion rules, each entry should match the initial item's ID, or using `origin:originID` to include all variations with the same `_origin`.
 You can also overwrite specific item from previously included entries, such as `grape` from `origin:fruit`.

 Each conversion entry has an array of products, each product includes the same fields from [`StockItem`](../Character/2_merchant.md), default fields can be omitted.
-The `PriceAdd` field is an expression to calculate the extra price added to the product, and `base` is the price of the initial item.
+The `PriceAdd` field is a mathmatical expression to calculate the extra price added to the product, where `base` is the price of the initial item.

 ## Test Conversion Rules